njadid/asynch_py/docs/input_output.rst

   {link id 2}
   {initial value 1} {initial value 2}

 The model type is the number of the model to be used.
 This determines how many initial values are expected for the model.
 Initial states must be provided only for those states determined by differential equations, and only for those which require an initial condition.
-These are the states with index between ``diff_start`` and ``no_ini_start`` in the state vectors See Section 8 1 1.
+These are the states with index between ``diff_start`` and ``no_ini_start`` in the state vectors See :ref:`SetParamSizes`.

 A uniform initial value file is similar to an initial value file, but the initial values, when required, are the same at every link The format is given by: